Sinking of MV Teratai Prima: Search and rescue

-On 19 January, officials stated that 44 victims had been found, 35 of them alive and 9 dead.
-More than 300 passengers and crew-members were still missing.
-The search area was located to the south of Majene.
+On 19 January, officials stated that 44 victims had been found, 35 of them alive and 9 dead, and that more than 300 passengers and crew-members were still missing.
 They added that helicopters, military ships and planes were deployed to search for the missing passengers and crews and that the wreckage of the ferry was approximately at a depth of 1,040 m.
-A memorial service to commemorate the victims were held by the families.
+A memorial service to commemorate the deceased victims was held by the families.

-As no more bodies were recovered from the sea, the search and rescue operation was called off by officials on 20 January.
+As by now no further bodies were being recovered from the sea, the search-and-rescue operation was called off by officials on 20 January.
 Relatives gathered at the site of the sinking and threw flowers onto the sea.

 Investigation

 Minister of Transportation Jusman Safeii Djamal stated that members of the National Transportation Safety Board would arrive in Majene to investigate the disaster.

 Conditions during the sinking

 During a press conference on 12 January, Minister of Transportation Jusman Safeii Djamal stated that the ferry encountered severe weather conditions near Majene.
 On the testimony of the captain, the ferry capsized as waves hit the ferry from the right side.
 The minister questioned the captain's decision to continue to Samarinda, despite having been forewarned by officials from the local meteorological agency about the presence of bad weather, later adding that the captain should have canceled the service on that day.